-As per Section 56(2)(vii), the following shall be taxable under the head "income from other sources".
+As per Section 56(2)(x), the following shall be taxable under the head "income from other sources".

-When an individual or a HUF receives, in any previous year, from any person or persons on or after the 1st day of October 2009:
+When an individual or a HUF receives, in any previous year, from any person or persons.

-- (a) any sum of money, without consideration, the aggregate value of which exceeds ₹ 50,000, the whole of the aggregate value of such sum; - (b) any immovable property,- - (i) without consideration, the stamp duty value of which exceeds ₹50,000, the stamp duty value of such property; - (ii) for a consideration which is less than the stamp duty value of the property by an amount exceeding ₹ 50,000, the stamp duty value of such property as exceeds such consideration; - (iii) Stamp duty value exceeds 105% of consideration.
+- (a) any sum of money, without consideration, the aggregate value of which exceeds ₹ 50,000, the whole of the aggregate value of such sum; - (b) any immovable property,- - (i) without consideration, the stamp duty value of which exceeds ₹ 50,000, the stamp duty value of such property; - (ii) for a consideration which is less than the stamp duty value of the property by an amount exceeding ₹ 50,000, the stamp duty value of such property as exceeds such consideration; - (iii) Stamp duty value exceeds 105% of consideration.